icrespocasajus/ModulonCore/README.md

 ```

 <img src="man/figures/README-plot connectivity modulon 5 cc.1-1.png" width="100%" />

+The connectivity of the connected component cc.1 from modulon 5 is evaluated using the area under the Knet-function (AUK) by comparison of the connectivity of the regulatory core against random subnetworks of the same size derived from the global transcriptional network inferred with SCENIC.
+An empirical p-value is calculated using a Z-test

 Show the pvalue (empirical p-value calculated using a Z-test) of the connectivity analysis
 for the regulatory core of modulon 5